matthewcarbone/Bootcamp/README.md

 # 📕 Bootcamp overview

+> [!important]
+> All of our tutorials are presented using [Google Colaboratory](https://colab.research.google.com/).
+It's a simple way to run [Jupyter](https://jupyter.org/) Notebooks in the cloud, and requires zero local installations!
+Each module has links in the the respective `README.md` files which open the notebook in Google "Colab".
+From there, you can save the notebook to your own Google Drive.
+To do this from an open Google Colab instance, first ensure you're signed in (profile in the top right), then simply click "File" at the top left, then click "Save a copy in Drive", which will automatically open a new copy of the notebook, one which was saved to your personal Drive!
+That way you don't lose any progress.

 ## Basic Python, data science, and machine learning

 If you are new to these concepts, start here!